w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Representation

-Polkadot has a relay chain acting as the main chain of the system.
-The Polkadot relay chain is represented as a ring surrounded by multiple blockchains attached to it.
+represented as a ring surrounded by multiple blockchains attached to it.
 Based on Polkadot's design, if a chain's logic can compile to Wasm and adheres to the relay chain API, then it can connect to the Polkadot network as a rollup chain.